MicrosoftDocs/architecture-center/docs/reference-architectures/jenkins/index.md

 ## Availability considerations

-Availability in the context of a Jenkins server means being able to recover any state information associated with your workflow, such as test results, libraries you have created,or other artifacts.
-Critical workflow state or artifacts must be maintained to recover the workflow should the Jenkins server goes down.
+Availability in the context of a Jenkins server means being able to recover any state information associated with your workflow, such as test results, libraries you have created, or other artifacts.
+Critical workflow state or artifacts must be maintained to recover the workflow if the Jenkins server goes down.
 To assess your availability requirements, consider two common metrics:

 -   Recovery Time Objective (RTO) specifies how long you can go without Jenkins.